TheWavetableProject/wavetable_pico/readme.md

 Copy a `.uf2` file from [the `releases` folder](https://github.com/Exr0nProjects/wavetable_pico/tree/main/releases) to your Raspberry Pi Pico to get running.
 The thumbdrive icon should disappear from your desktop and the green on-board LED should turn on.

+If you are on MacOS and an unexpceted error occurs, just try unplugging and replugging the Pico.

 </details>

 ### Interaction